Nato scrambles fighter jets after Russian incursion into Lithuania’s airspace

 Russia’s defence ministry has denied the incident and said none of its Su-30 jets training in the Kaliningrad region violated the territory of any country.
 The Russian province is sandwiched between Poland and Lithuania.

-Nato’s Baltic Air Police scrambled Spanish Eurofighter Typhoon jets that were patrolling the area in response.
+Nato’s Baltic Air Policing scrambled Spanish Eurofighter Typhoon jets that were patrolling the area in response.
 It deployed aircraft to the Lithuanian airbase of Siauliai as part of its Operation Eastern Sentry.

-A Nato official told Reuters that the swift response demonstrated “Nato’s readiness to respond to any developments and ability to ensure the safety of the Alliance’s airspace”.
+A Nato official said that the swift response demonstrated its “readiness to respond to any developments and ability to ensure the safety of the alliance’s airspace”.

 “Lithuania is safe.
 Together with our allies, we look after and will defend every centimetre of our country.”

-Former Deputy Supreme Allied Commander of Nato, Sir Richard Shirreff, told The Independent that he believes the incursion was a “deliberate attack to probe Nato defenses”, adding that if Russia “smells weakness” it will persist in its aggression: “Nato has to respond with real strength.”
+Former Deputy Supreme Allied Commander of Nato, General Sir Richard Shirreff, told The Independent that he believes the incursion was a “deliberate attack to probe Nato defences”, adding that if Russia “smells weakness” it will persist in its aggression: “Nato has to respond with real strength.”

 Join our commenting forum